andykuszyk/andykuszyk.github.io/2020-02-18-demystifying-i3.md

 #### Splits
 In split mode, windows are split across the available screen space vertically or horizontally.
 This is a format you might be familiar with if you're used to arranging windows in a grid (whether manually or with some other tool).
 If you're familiar with `tmux`, this mode is a lot like `tmux` but for your desktop.

-> In split mode, everytime you open a new window the screen is subdivided into a new row or column for the new window.
+> In split mode, every time you open a new window the screen is subdivided into a new row or column for the new window.

 #### Tabs
-Tabs, as the name suggests, arranges all of your windows fullscreen, but with a tab bar with tabs arranged horizontally.
+Tabs, as the name suggests, arranges all of your windows full-screen, but with a tab bar with tabs arranged horizontally.
 In this mode, you can switch left and right between the tabs in much the same way as you would with the `Alt-tab` shortcut on most desktops.

-> In tabbed mode, everytime you open a new window, it is opened in a new tab in the tab bar.
+> In tabbed mode, every time you open a new window, it is opened in a new tab in the tab bar.

 #### Stacks
 Stacks are almost identical to tabs, except the tab bar is arranged vertically, so you can swap between windows by moving up and down.

-> In stacked mode, everytime you open a new window, a new tab is added to the bottom of the stack.
+> In stacked mode, every time you open a new window, a new tab is added to the bottom of the stack.

 The real power of i3 comes into play, because you can combine each of these modes in a single workspace (which is like a virtual desktop).
 In other words, you can have the screen split into three vertical splits - one can have horizontal splits in, one can have stacked windows in and the other can have tabbed windows in.
 The image below (taken from the wonderful [i3 user guide](https://i3wm.org/docs/userguide.html)) illustrates this perfectly: